cs-ed/edtech-plan-yesicabedolla/README.md

 ### Application.

 We do not have a dedicated computer lab, so that I will be using my math classroom as the place of meeting.
-I plan on using Peer instruction by starting with more minor problems that students can solve in a class session.
-After students have solved the problem, I will gather student responses through a shared link from Scratch on Google Classroom to gather the data.
+I plan on using Peer Instruction by starting with more minor problems that students can solve in a class session.
+After students have solved the problem, I will gather student responses through a shared Google Form on Google Classroom to gather the data.
 After this, the class will be broken up into pairs or small groups to discuss why their response was a good answer, not necessarily wrong or right but just what they think is a good idea.
-Collect responses again from groups through a similar shared link from Scratch on Google Classroom as before.
+Collect responses again from groups through a similar shared link from Google Forms on Google Classroom as before.
 Finally, the teacher will facilitate discussion, answer questions, and explain why some answers are correct, and some are wrong.
 Once students have solved a few problems, they will be assigned a game project as their final project.
 In the same way, as the teacher presented problems, the project will run the same route where they start by themselves, move to pairs/small groups, and finally, whole-class discussions.

 Homework for this class will be pretty much nonexistent because of the impact of being in a district that is 86.7% socioeconomically disadvantaged and lack of internet providers in the area.
 Assigning homework in this area will likely lead to success in a particular demographic and failure in another.
-I will make sure that students have enough time during regular class sessions to complete all assignments, and if need be, I am available after school hours for those needing the extra time.
+I will make sure that students have enough time during regular class sessions to complete all assignments, and if need be, I am available after school hours for those needing the extra time or those that lack stable internet connections at home.

 Students will submit assignments by sharing a link from Scratch on Google Classroom, allowing easy grading and permitting the teacher more time to help students.
 The feedback gathered during the project will be utilized to further adapt the lesson for future classes.
-The teacher will be inputting their grades in Aeries.
+The teacher will be inputting their grades intoGradebook on Aeries.

 ### Impacts

 Students who pass this course will apply their skills to future classes when they attend high school.
 As a part of Porterville Unified School District, PUSD, there is a CODE pathway that 8th-grade students can apply.
 This high school pathway gives students a chance to experience many hands-on projects.
 Here is what they have listed on their site, "In the CODE Academy, students gain hands-on experience in the areas of coding, cyber-security, and computer application technology.
 Students complete projects using Photoshop, create mobile apps, program robotics, develop web-based games, practice cyber-security, and solve real-world problems.
 The CODE Academy uses Project Lead The Way curriculum."
 This course will help any student that wishes to apply to the CODE pathway in that they will be one step ahead because they will receive exposure to some basic skills needed to be successful.
+My course will not be a requirment to the CODE pathway but by taking my course it would help front load information for when they get there.
 References:
 - https://www.cde.ca.gov/sdprofile/details.aspx?cds=54721810000000
 - https://support.hp.com/us-en/document/c04696931